ronv3/spotify-song-recommendations/README.md

 ## Getting Started

 ### Dataset
 The dataset used in this project is sourced from [Kaggle Spotify Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset).
-It includes metadata and audio features of songs released over 100 years.
+It includes of Spotify tracks over a range of 125 different genres.
+Each track has some audio features associated with it.

 ### Link to repository
 Current repository could be found at [here](https://github.com/ronv3/spotify-song-recommendations).